Florence in 2 days: here’s the complete Florence travel itinerary!

 After just three years of work, the artist revealed the sculpture to the public.
 The public was simply amazed.

 In the political context of 1504, when the Republic of Florence was trying to maintain its independence, fighting with the Medici family and with the powerful European states, the image of David winning against Goliath became an allegory of the political struggle of Florence against its enemies.
 The city decided, therefore, to place the statue in front of Palazzo dei Priori, the seat of the republican government.
-Michelangelo’s David became a symbol of strength and independence of the Florentine Republic.

 The statue was displayed in the square for long centuries, exposed to the elements.
 In 1872 it was decided to protect the precious sculpture, moving it inside a museum.
 A year later, in August 1873, Michelangelo’s David was transferred to the Gallery of the Fine Arts Academy in Florence, the Galleria dell’Accademia, where you can still admire it today.